bellangerq/quentin-bellanger/content/2019-03-19-custom-elements.md

 description: "A short introduction to custom elements to show how it's possible to build a simple and reusable component in a Vanilla JS environment."
 ---

-The idea of this post, in addition to learn something new, is to be a quick introduction to custom elements for people who have never tried it and to show how to create a custom element really easily without diving deep into more advanced notions like Shadow <abbr title="Document Object Model">DOM</abbr> or lifecycle callbacks.
+The idea of this post, in addition to learn something new, is to be a quick introduction to custom elements for people who have never tried it and to show how to create a custom element really easily without diving deep into more advanced notions.

 The example element will be a subscription form (input + label + alert).
 If you wanna jump directly to the code, head up to the [GitHub repository](https://github.com/bellangerq/subscribe-form).

 ## Definition and registration

 While the <abbr title="Hypertext Markup Language">HTML</abbr> reference defines a plenty of tags (`<p>`, `<input>`, `<section>`...), you can create custom ones (such as `<subscribe-form>` or `<yo-lo>`) thanks to the [web components <abbr title="Application Programming Interface">API</abbr>](https://www.webcomponents.org/).
-It allows a more modular and reusable code like components in modern frameworks (Vue, React...).
+It allows to have a more modular and reusable code like with modern frameworks components (Vue, React...).
 They behave like standard HTML tags and are defined like this:

 ```javascript
 class SubscribeForm extends HTMLElement {